ruoruoji/eslint-plugin-unused-imports/README.md

 # eslint-plugin-unused-vars

-Find and remove unused es6 module imports.
-It works by splitting up the `no-unused-vars` rule depending on it being an import statement in the AST and providing an autofix rule to remove the nodes if they are imports.
+Find and remove unused es6 module imports and vars.
+It works by splitting up the `no-unused-vars` rule depending on it being an import statement in the AST and providing an autofix rule to remove the nodes if they are unused.
 This plugin composes the rule `no-unused-vars` of either the typescript or js plugin so be aware that the other plugins needs to be installed and reporting correctly for this to do so.

 ## _Version 2.0_